Patent Subject Matter Eligibility: Navigating the New USPTO Guidance

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the new USPTO Interim Guidance and the analysis for determining patent subject matter eligibility.
+This CLE course will examine the new USPTO Interim Guidance and the analysis for determining patent subject matter eligibility.
 The panel will provide best practices for applying the new guidelines in application drafting and prosecution, and will also provide insight into how the Interim Eligibility Guidance may impact strategies involving owned or in-licensed intellectual property.

 - Overview of new subject matter eligibility guidance